FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/biography/1963-11-04-lena-zavaroni.md

 <h2 id="infobox12"><a href="#infobox12">One Life, Two Paths</a></h2>
 <ul>
-<li> ——: The beginning of two paths—one leading to stardom, the other to anorexia and depression.</li>
+<li>The beginning of two paths—one leading to stardom, the other to anorexia and depression.</li>
-<li> ——: Lena moved to London to live with her managers, Dorothy and Phil Solomon.</li>
+<li>Lena moved to London to live with her managers, Dorothy and Phil Solomon.</li>
-<li> ——: She had to adjust to a new way of life, discovering lifts, traffic lights, and learning about napkins for the first time.</li>
+<li>She had to adjust to a new way of life, discovering lifts, traffic lights, and learning about napkins for the first time.</li>
-<li> ——: One of the first things Lena’s agent did was put her on a diet.</li>
+<li>One of the first things Lena’s agent did was put her on a diet.</li>
 </ul>

 <h2 id="infobox13"><a href="#infobox13">7 January 1974 - Article Published 11 December 2009</a></h2>